tigawanna/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # All About Shell REdurections And I/O
-wiil go in this repository
+wiil go in this repositoriy